infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 :::info

-Although this guide focuses on private monorepos, it's important to address external publishing scenarios.
-For monorepos with some packages intended for public release, avoid using `workspace:^`.
-Instead, specify the exact version of each package to ensure proper consumption.
-To manage versioning and publishing of multiple packages within a monorepo, we recommend using the [changesets](https://github.com/changesets/changesets) tool.
+This guide mainly focuses on a private monorepo, but let’s also talk about publishing packages publicly.
+If your monorepo includes packages meant for public release, avoid using `workspace:^` for dependencies.
+Instead, set specific package versions to make sure everything works as expected.
+To handle versioning and publishing for multiple packages, we recommend trying out [changesets](https://github.com/changesets/changesets) — it makes the process much easier!

 :::